shecodes-content/power-of-two/README.md

   - 2^5_ = Pi
   - 2^6_ = Ei

-- TODO: mnemotechnic verse for KMGTPE -
+- TODO: mnemotechnic verse for KMGTPE - Kiwis make green things particularily enjoyable – or something. (the stuff you gfind on the web is reversed or otherwise broken)

 - things you should know by heart:
   - 2^0 = 1